Douglas Kennedy (writer): Career

 In 1977, he returned to Dublin and started a co-operative theatre company with a friend.
 He was later hired to run the Abbey Theatre's second house, The Peacock.
 He also co-produced the 1983 Irish drama film Attracta starring Wendy Hiller.
 At the age of 28, he resigned from The Peacock to write full-time.
 After several radio plays for the BBC and one stage play, he decided to switch directions and wrote his first book, a narrative account of his travels in Egypt called Beyond the Pyramids, which was published in 1988.
 Kennedy and his then-wife moved to London that year, where Kennedy expanded his journalistic work, and wrote for The Sunday Times, The Sunday Telegraph, The Listener, the New Statesman, Le Monde, and the British editions of Esquire and GQ.

 Kennedy is the author of seventeen novels, including the international bestsellers The Big Picture, The Pursuit of Happiness, Leaving the World and The Moment.
-He is also the author of three highly praised travel books.
+He is also the author of three travel books.

 More than 14 million copies of his books have been sold worldwide and his work has been translated into twenty-two languages.
 Kennedy's novels are often written in European landscapes, and have been particularly acclaimed and beloved in France; his novel, Five Days, published by Atria in April 2013 and by Belfond in October 2013, became a #1 Bestseller in France, as did his earlier novels, The Moment and Leaving the World.
 Kennedy received the French decoration Chevalier de l'Ordre des Arts et des Lettres in 2007.
 In November 2009, he received the first “Grand Prix du Figaro,” awarded by the newspaper Le Figaro.

 After it was published in 2017 in France, "The Great Wide Open" was published in the US and the UK in 2019.
 Kennedy's last novel, "Afraid Of The Light" was published by Penguin Random House in July 2021.
-Kennedy has also written three children's books in collaboration with french illustrator Joann Sfar.
+Kennedy has also written three children's books in collaboration with French illustrator Joann Sfar.
 The series of children's books are entitled "Les fabuleuses aventures d'Aurore" and depict the life of young girl with low verbal autism.

-In 2022, Kennedy was invited by President Macron of France to accompany him on his official state visit to Washington DC and New Orleans, including the opening ceremony at The White House and a State Department luncheon hosted by Vice President Harris and Secretary of State Antony Blinken.
+In 2022, Kennedy was invited by President Macron of France to accompany him on his official state visit to Washington DC and New Orleans, including the opening ceremony at The White House and a State Department luncheon hosted by Vice President Kamala Harris and Secretary of State Antony Blinken.